Crio-Winter-of-Doing-2021/JUMBOCASH-T10/README.md

 ## X-Meme

-Frontend and Backend code are in separate files named as "frontend" and "backend" respectively.
+Frontend and Backend code are in separate folders named as "frontend" and "backend" respectively.

 ## TECH-STACK USED